A Mighty Kids' Craft: DIY Superhero Shields

-Print out a large letter "S" for "super" (or first letter of his or her name or superhero alias) from your computer to use as a stencil.
-If you have impeccable handwriting, you can draw your own.
-Pin the paper letter to the felt.
-Cut out the letter shape from the felt.
-If you like, you can cut a second, slighty larger letter from another color of felt to create a shadowed look.
+Print out a large letter "S" for "super" or the first letter of the child's corresponding superhero alias to use as a stencil.
+Pin the paper letter to the felt, and then cut out the chosen letter shape from the felt.
+If you like, you can cut a second, slightly larger letter from another color of felt to create an artful shadowed look.

 Before the glue dries, sprinkle the glitter generously all over the glue.
 Let the glue dry so the glitter sticks to the glue.
 Shake off the extra glitter (you can reuse this extra glitter for another project).
 Glue the felt shape onto the middle of the shield.

 Make a handle on the back of the shield with duct tape.
-Now your shield is ready for battle!
-Onward, soldiers!
+Now your little superhero and their shield is ready for whatever adventure their mind can think of.